rahul-kumar92568/mark59/README.md

 If you want to use our latest code base (ie, code checked in to this repo, but not yet deployed to the Central Repository), you need to:

-- (as a minium) Clone and Import the 'mark59-core' and 'mark59-selenium-implementation' maven projects from this repo into your Eclipse workspace
+- (as a minimum) Clone and Import the 'mark59-core' and 'mark59-selenium-implementation' maven projects from this repo into your Eclipse workspace

 - Do a Maven Build on mark59-core using goals <b>clean package install</b>